 Cost, Privacy Concerns Cited

 One of the top concerns the OOIDA cited was that of cost.
-As our Fairfield County truck accident lawyers understand, the mandate will effect some 500,000 trucks on U.S. roads.
+As our Fairfield County truck accident lawyers understand, the mandate will affect some 500,000 trucks on U.S. roads.
 Equipping all those trucks with these electronic logging devices will be about a $1 billion business.
 Each device may cost an estimated $20 a month to maintain.

 Small trucking companies, opponents say, will be the ones harmed by this mandate.
 Many of these firms were waiting on the outcome of the petition request before taking the plunge.
 Now, they must have the ELDs installed by December 18th or face sanctions.